shvdiwnkozbw/SMTC/README.md

 We propose a two-stage slot attention design, named semantic-aware masked slot attention, to jointly utilize rich semantics and fine-grained temporal correspondence in videos to distill temporally coherent object-centric representations.

+## Updates

+There is an evaluation bug for ViT backbon in label propagation.
+Specifically, some images in DAVIS-2017 have height/width dimensions that are not multiples of the patch size, so that there will be information loss in the patch embedding process.
+To this end, we apply resize operation to guarantee that the height/width of all images are multiples of the patch size.
+And through this processing, the performance of ViT backbone is much higher than reported in the original DINO paper.
+And the gap between the DINO model and our tuned model becomes negligible both on the original size and interpolated size.
+And we believe there is much potential for ViT based model to achieve superior correspondence results than CNN based ones.
+We have also updated a new version on [arXiv](https://arxiv.org/abs/2308.09951).

 ## Requirements

 - Python 3.9